ChickenCombo/ChickenCombo/README.md

 ### 👤 About Me

-- BSIT student at University of Santo Tomas
+- Student at University of Santo Tomas
 - Filipino
 - Loves music and video games, and anime